ccswbs/UoGd7-Training/README.md

 3. Contact CCS Web Business Solutions

 ### Basic Github Workflow Guidelines
-* The Documentation Team takes note when a new feature is being developed / getting ready for testing.
+* The Documentation Team takes note when a new feature is being developed/prepared for testing.
 * Create a new issue to track the feature and discuss.
-* When ready, open a pull / fork to start iterating on the content.
+* When ready, open a pull/fork to start iterating on the content.
 * When the content is in a good place, @mention the doc team and have a peer editor review the content and edits.
-* When the feature is ready to go to their master, merge the pull request into the documentation master.
-GitBooks will update automatically unless it is a new article, in which point a link will be made to the doc in gitbooks.
+* When the feature is ready to go to its master, merge the pull request into the documentation master.
+GitBooks will update automatically unless it is a new article, in which case a link will be made to the doc in GitBooks.
 * Update book the module on the CCS Website to keep it up to date.

 Created by: Pasquale J. Mancuso & Saman Asif